 The "M" in the Formula for Slope

-Nobody seems to know for sure why the letter “m” is to represent slope in the equation.
+Nobody knows for sure why the letter M is to represent slope in the equation.
 Some mathematics professors have traced the use of it in equations to as far back as books from 1820.
-They comment that Descartes didn’t use the letter “m” in any of his work, though Euler did.
-In other words, nobody knows for sure, but these are some possibilities.
+Descartes didn’t use the “m” (in this context), though Euler did.

 Possible explanations:

-- It could stand for the French verb monter, which means “to go up,” “to ascend,” “to climb,” “to rise up,” “to slope up,” etc.
+- It could stand for the French verb monter, which means “to go up,” “to ascend,” “to climb,” “to slope up,” etc.

-- Mons, which is the Latin noun for “mountain.”
+- Possibly from mons, the Latin word for “mountain.”

-- M. Risi (author of books on mathematics) was once asked the question, and his reply: “In our system, the first letters of the alphabet, a, b , c ... represent the constants, the last letters, x, y, z represent the unknown variables, and the middle letters, m, n, p ... represents the parameters.
+- M. Risi, a former author of books on mathematics, said: “In our system, the first letters of the alphabet, a, b , c ... represent the constants, the last letters, x, y, z represent the unknown variables, and the middle letters, m, n, p ... represents the parameters.
 When we started the explanations of slope, it was in studying the first degree equation: y = mx + b. x and y were the variables, b was fixed and considered as a constant, and what was appended to the coefficient of x as its value varied.
 So it was a parameter and that is why we used m.”